justinhaaheim/Coaching-App---React-Native/README.md

 ## Testing

-- [ ] Add snapshot tests of important components using Jest
+- [ ] * Add snapshot tests of important components using Jest

 ## General dev

 - [x] Upgrade to React Native 0.45
 - [x] Make fresh start using React Native 0.42.3 due to bugs in 0.45 and React 16-alpha, pulling out unneeded packages from the project
-- [ ] Add modal or splash screen to orient users to app's purpose
+- [ ] * Add modal or splash screen to orient users to app's purpose
 - [ ] Add google analytics
-- [ ] Add fabric.io integration (or other CI/beta testing platform)
+- [ ] Add fabric.io or Mobile Center integration (or other CI/beta testing platform)
-- [ ] Add CodePush to project for direct updates to users
+- [x] Add CodePush to project for direct updates to users
-- [ ] Update license to one that retains some rights for me

 ## Publish to iOS App Store